zunigatorres-sebastian/DogAgeCalculator/README.md

 3. Restore and Run

 ## Requirements
+- [**.NET 8.0 Desktop Runtime:**](https://dotnet.microsoft.com/download/dotnet/8.0) Required to run the application.
-To run this project, you only need the .NET Runtime installed.
-You do **not** need Microsoft Word to generate the reports
+- **No Office Required:** You do not need Microsoft Word installed to generate or process reports (thanks to OpenXml).

 ## Author
 Sebastián Zúñiga Torres